tomjoht/documenting-apis/_docs/Publishing APIs/pubapis_github_pull_requests.md

 	<img src="images/github_files_changed.png" alt="Github files changed" />

+	{: .note}
-	{{note}}If you only want to implement some of the edits, go into the sme review branch and make the updates before processing the pull request.
+If you only want to implement some of the edits, go into the sme review branch and make the updates before processing the pull request.
 The pull request doesn't give you a line-by-line option about which changes you want to accept or reject (like in Microsoft Word's Track Changes).
-Merging pull requests is an all-or-nothing process." %}
+Merging pull requests is an all-or-nothing process.

 	Note also that if the pull request is made against an older version of the master, such that the master's original content no longer exists or has moved elsewhere, the merges will be more difficult to make.